 Limitations on Legal Relief

-Under the terms, you cannot bring an action in court unless it's small claims court.
+Under the terms, you can't bring an action in court unless it's small claims court.
 Small claims courts have the power to handle disputes up to a limited amount under state law.
-If you believe your damages exceed that amount, you either have to give up part of your recovery or are required to seek any legal relief through arbitration.
+If you believe your damages exceed that amount, you must either give up part of your recovery or seek any legal relief through arbitration.